h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

     val gbm = H2OGBM()
     gbm.setDistribution("multinomial")

-which makes the Python and Scala consistent.
-Both upper case and lower case values are valid and if a wrong input is entered, user is warned with correct possible values.
+which makes the Python and Scala APIs consistent.
+Both upper case and lower case values are valid and if a wrong input is entered, warning is printed out with correct possible values.

 Switch to Java 1.8 on Spark 2.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~